section-engineering-education/engineering-education/Connect-Basic4Android-BAndroid-development-too- to-MySQL-Database-Using-PHP/index.md

 ### Conclusion

-if the php file is kept in Apache server host and B4A Android application connected via the `URL` there would be communication with the server.
+if the PHP file is kept in the Apache server host and the B4A Android application connected via the `URL` there would be communication with the server.
 This will then lead to having several actions that can be done via the app depending on what the user wants.
 B4A rapid development has helped in fast application development and this is a good example to achieve faster connection with database and query without having trouble.